 Historic documentation confirms the founding of the city as far back as the 6th-century BC.
 We also know that the region fell to Roman domination in the 4th-century BC.
-During their occupation the Romans built a comprehensive water system, an amphitheatre, and a functional port.
+The Romans built a comprehensive water system, an amphitheatre, and a functional port during their occupation.
 Notably, by the time of the volcanic destruction, the population was around 11,000.

 The site of Pompeii has been a top tourist destination for over 250 years.
 Today it is a World Heritage Site and attracts 2.5 million visitors every year.

 Between 1925 and 1936, Benito Mussolini’s government upgraded the city with major building projects.
 However, the area suffered extensive damage due to the Allied bombing in World War II.
 This devastation led to extensive post-war reconstruction.
 Naples has experienced good economic growth over the years.
 The construction of an advanced transportation network contributed to this growth.
 The superb transport network includes the Alta Velocità, a high-speed rail link to Rome and Salerno.
 The Port of Naples claims to be one of the most important in Europe.

 Naples historic city centre is a World Heritage Site, with a further range of notable historical sites nearby.
 Famous ancient monuments in the region include the Palace of Caserta and the Roman ruins of Pompeii.